Reach Out Curriculum

 Over the last three years, Reach Academy has been developing a fully resourced, intelligently sequenced, knowledge-rich curriculum, informed by the best research evidence available.
 We currently cover Key Stage 2 History and Geography and Key Stage 3 Geography (the curriculum map is in the curriculum overview document at the bottom of the page).

-To subscribe for access to our curriculum (£600 for a primary school, £300 for a secondary school) complete the google form here.
+To subscribe for access to our curriculum (£600 for a primary school, with a third off if a partner school also orders) complete the google form here.

 For further information please email email@example.com.

 Sign up to our webinar on 22nd May at midday to learn more.